qinyanjuidavid/Kikao-Hostels/projectStructure.md

 - checkout_date
 - paid
 - accepted
-- cleared

 ## Todo's

-- Students and Administrators can register
+- Students and Administrators can register (Done)
-- Account Activation can take place
+- Account Activation can take place (Done)
-- Students and Administrators can login
+- Students and Administrators can login (Done)
-- Students and Administrator can view and update their profiles
+- Students and Administrator can view and update their profiles (Done)
-- Password Reset can take place
+- Password Reset can take place (Done)
 - Administrator can view all students and Administrators and can update their details
 - Administrators can create hostel
 - Administrator can create room